Appointment of a new Musical Director

 We are happy to announce that rehearsals have re-started, usual time 7pm, usual place St. Mary's Community Church, Bramall Lane.

 We look forward to welcoming back our existing members and extend a warm welcome to anyone who would like to join us.

 We have carried out a risk assessment to ensure that all precaution are taken to ensure the room is safe for us to attend and if the regulations remain we are hoping to perform a Christmas Concert.

-Mark received his early formal musical education at The King’s School, Gloucester and as a chorister in Gloucester Cathedral where he studied and sang under Dr Herbert Sumsion.
-Later on he studied at The Royal Academy of Music under the guidance of Henry Cummings, Rex Stephens, Tom Hammond and Norman Feasey and later on with Rupert Bruce Lockhart.
+Mark Wildman received his early formal musical education at The King’s School, Gloucester and as a chorister in Gloucester Cathedral where he studied and sang under Dr Herbert Sumsion.
+Later on, he studied at The Royal Academy of Music under the guidance of Henry Cummings, Rex Stephens, Tom Hammond and Norman Feasey and later on with Rupert Bruce Lockhart.
 He was awarded the Westmorland Scholarship, the Academy Recital Diploma and the Frederick Shinn Fellowship.
-His career began as a Choral Exhibitioner at St. George’s Chapel, Windsor Castle, where he sang for three years which was followed by a similar period with the BBC Singers with which group he travelled and performed world-wide.
+His career began as a Choral Exhibitioner at St. George’s Chapel, Windsor Castle, where he sang for three years which was followed by a similar period with the BBC Singers with whom he travelled and performed world-wide.